costa320/FullConfigReactApp_react-webpack-less/README.md

 # FullConfigReactApp_react-webpack-less
-Full config react app with less configuration, with webpack.
+Full config react app with less and sass configuration, with webpack.
 From scratch